osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

 This tutorial shows how to use a wide-angle camera sensor.
-A regular camera uses a [pinhole projection](https://en.wikipedia.org/wiki/Pinhole_camera), while a wide-anglecamera haa more options.
+A regular camera uses a [pinhole projection](https://en.wikipedia.org/wiki/Pinhole_camera), while a wide-angle camera has more options.
 Distortion for a moderate view angle lens can be simulated according to [this tutorial](http://gazebosim.org/tutorials?tut=camera_distortion).
 But a camera with a fisheye, or other type of wide-angle lens whose field of